rajravichandrann/kubernetes-nginx/README.md

 # Improvements
-I would have looked into CICD options and created a DNS so I could have made a ACM to host this service on port 443.
+I would have looked into CICD options

+Created a DNS so I could have made a ACM to host this service on port 443.

 I could have made the terraform better.